mittrayash/Air-Pollution-Levels-Exploratory-Data-Analysis/README.md

 # Credits

-We'd like to thank data.gov.in to provide us with detailed data about the quantity of harmful gases in the air.
+We'd like to thank data.gov.in to provide us with detailed data about the quantity of harmful gases over different regions in India.